 Airport Layout and Runway Details

 The single runway (04/22) measures 3,250 feet long and 100 feet wide.
 Paved asphalt in good condition.
 Field elevation is 1,602 feet.
-Probably should have led with this, honestly, but the 1.7% gradient upslope to the west significantly aids landings and departures.
+Probably should have led with this, honestly, but the 1.7% gradient upslope to the west is what significantly aids both landings and departures — it’s the detail that matters most for planning.
 The airport sits on a plateau in the island’s interior with mountains rising over 2,000 feet to the northwest.

 No lights exist, making this day VFR only.
-Fuel (100LL) is available with advance notice but not guaranteed.
-Most pilots fuel on the mainland.
-The small ramp accommodates 15-20 aircraft, which fills quickly on nice weekends.
+Fuel (100LL) is available with advance notice but not guaranteed — most pilots fuel on the mainland before departing.
+The small ramp accommodates 15-20 aircraft, which fills quickly on nice weekend mornings.

 Standard Operating Procedures

 Catalina uses published right-traffic patterns.
-The standard procedure is landing Runway 22 and departing Runway 04 regardless of wind.
-This one-way operation prevents noise over Avalon and provides better terrain clearance.
-That’s what makes Catalina endearing to pilots: the procedures make sense once you understand the terrain and community considerations.
+The standard procedure is landing Runway 22 and departing Runway 04 regardless of actual wind conditions.
+This one-way operation prevents noise impacts over Avalon and provides better terrain clearance for departing aircraft.
+That’s what makes Catalina endearing to pilots who take the time to understand it: the procedures make complete sense once you know the terrain and community context.

 Inbound aircraft contact Unicom (122.8) ten miles out.
 CTAF is 123.0.
 Overfly midfield at 2,000 feet to enter right downwind for Runway 22.
 The pattern keeps aircraft away from rising terrain to the north.